ant358/text_summariser/README.md

 Run `./src/main.py`

-Tell it which folder the text files are in.
+Input which folder the text files are in.
+This is a placeholder to later code the docker volume.

 For running in a Docker container:
 `docker build -t txt_sum_img .`